Why Is My Belly Button Piercing Bleeding?

 It is natural for the piercing to bleed while it heals and to develop a scab typically.
 Scabs can be big or little, but if they are thick and sticky or constantly break open and bleed, this may indicate that the area is infected.

-The most outstanding technique to ensure a speedy recovery and low infection risk for belly piercing is keeping it as clean as possible.
+The most effective technique to ensure a speedy recovery and low infection risk for belly piercing is keeping it as clean as possible.

 How Can I Speed Up The Healing Of My Belly Piercing?

-Keep this in mind, you must adopt a deep cleaning program immediately post the piercing to expedite recovery and allow the piercing to heal more effectively.
+Keep in mind that you must adopt a deep cleaning program immediately post the piercing to expedite recovery and allow the piercing to heal more effectively.

 Wear Loose Clothes